Chronology of discoveries of water on Mars: Mars Reconnaissance Orbiter

 Evidence of water from chloride deposits in Phaethontis quadrangle.
 Picture from HiRISE.

-Rocks on Mars have been found to frequently occur as layers, called strata, in many different places.
-Columbus Crater is one of many craters that contain layers.
-Rock can form layers in a variety of ways.
-Volcanoes, wind, or water can produce layers.
-Many places on Mars show rocks arranged in layers.
-Scientists are happy about finding layers on Mars since layers may have formed under large bodies of water.

-Sometimes the layers display different colors.
-Light-toned rocks on Mars have been associated with hydrated minerals like sulfates.
-The Mars rover Opportunity examined such layers close-up with several instruments.
-Some layers are probably made up of fine particles because they seem to break up into fine dust.
-In contrast, other layers break up into large boulders so they are probably much harder.
-Basalt, a volcanic rock, is thought to form layers composed of boulders.
-Basalt has been identified all over Mars.
-Instruments on orbiting spacecraft have detected clay (also called phyllosilicates) in some layers.
-Scientists are excited about finding hydrated minerals such as sulfates and clays on Mars because they are usually formed in the presence of water.
-Places that contain clays and/or other hydrated minerals would be good places to look for evidence of life.

-Below are a few of the many examples of layers that have been studied with HiRISE.

 Becquerel Crater layers.
 Click on image to see fault.
 Location is Oxia Palus quadrangle.

 Light colored layers in Eos Chaos.
 Location is Coprates quadrangle.

 Columbus Crater Layers.
 This false-color image is about 800 feet across.
 Some of the layers contain hydrated minerals.
 Location is Memnonia quadrangle.

 Layers in west slope of Asimov Crater.
 Location is Noachis quadrangle.

 Close-up of layers in west slope of Asimov Crater.
 Shadows show the overhang.
 Some of the layers are much more resistant to erosion, so they stick out.
 Location is Noachis quadrangle.

 Ophir Chasma Wall.
 Location is Coprates quadrangle.

 Tithonium Chasma.
 Location is Coprates quadrangle.

 Layers west of Juventae Chasma.
 Scale bar is 500 meters long.
 Location is Coprates quadrangle.

-Much of the surface of Mars is covered by a thick smooth mantle that is thought to be a mixture of ice and dust.
-This ice-rich mantle, a few yards thick, smoothes the land.
-But in places it displays a bumpy texture, resembling the surface of a basketball.
-Because there are few craters on this mantle, the mantle is relatively young.
+Much of the surface of Mars is covered by a thick, smooth mantle that is thought to be a mixture of ice and dust.
+This ice-rich mantle, a few yards thick, smooths the land.
 The images below, all taken with HiRISE, show a variety of views of this smooth mantle.